g0rdan/gordin.dev/_posts/2018-2-18-Xamarin + TensorFlow.md

 ```
 python tensorflow/examples/image_retraining/retrain.py --image_dir ../flower_photos
 ```
-During the time you'll see simillar lines in terminal:
+During the time you'll see similar lines in terminal:

 ![image](http://g0rdan.com/assets/images/5wUW5nDhRi2U4qOtbik-Wg.png)

 It means the model began learning.

 You need only one thing.
-The thing is data, which in our case it's categorized pictutes.
-Each name of flower folders represent a label for this type of data.
+The thing is data, which in our case it's categorized pictures.
+Each name of flower folders represents a label for this type of data.
 So, you could find another flower pictures such as carnations, collect more than 100 pics of this type of flowers, put them into 'carnation' folder and the model would be able to recognize it.

-After a few minutes (or 20 - 30 mins, depens on your CPU) you'll get a brandnew retrained model!
+After a few minutes (or 20 - 30 mins, depends on your CPU) you'll get a brand new retrained model!
 That's all!
-This'is super easy, isn't?
+This is super easy, isn't?
 By default, your model will be created as `/tmp/output_graph.pb` and labels information as `/tmp/output_labels.txt`.
 We need these files for creating mobile applications.
 If you don't know, the `.pb` format is protobuf which is binary format of representation of structured data.
-You could image it as JSON but in binary representation.
+You could imagine it as JSON but in binary representation.
 Much smaller, but not readable for humans.

 Well, we have the model, but how can we test it?
-So, for that we have other python script which already has written for us.
+So, for that, we have other python script which already has written for us.
 It's ```tensorflow/examples/label_image/label_image.py```.

 Here's an example of how to run the label_image example with your retrained graphs:
 ```